What is Windows Automatic Repair and How to Fix the Automatic Repair Loop in 2024?

 10. Perform a system reset as a last resort

-See also How to Restore Windows 7 from Boot: A Comprehensive Guide
+See also How to Fix "Repairing Disk Errors" in Windows: A Comprehensive Guide

 If none of these steps resolve the Automatic Repair loop, you may need to use Windows installation media to access advanced troubleshooting options, such as the Startup Repair tool.